xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 You can also enable SSO for the existing members of your Organization.

-> To learn more User Management in TestOps, refer to this guide: [TestOps User Management](https://docs.katalon.com/katalon-analytics/docs/kt_invite_user_org.html).
+> To learn more user management in TestOps, refer to this guide: [TestOps User Management](https://docs.katalon.com/katalon-analytics/docs/kt_invite_user_org.html).

 ### For a new User